Morita theory and singularity categories: Local finite presentation and dependence on normalization

 as thick subcategories of $\sfD(R)$. \end{cor}

 We begin by proving the containment that always holds.

-\begin{prop} Let $q\colon S\to R$ be a g-normalization of $R$ and assume that $S_*$ is coherent.
+\begin{prop} Let $q\colon S\to R$ be a normalization of $R$ and assume that $S_*$ is coherent.
 If $X$ in $\sfD(R)$ is $q$-finitely generated, i.e.\ $q^*X$ is small over $S$, then $X$ is cohomologically locally finitely presented over $R$, i.e.\

 \end{prop} \begin{proof} Suppose that $q^*X$ lies in $\thick(S)$.
 Then $(q^*X)_* \cong X_*$ is a finitely presented $S_*$-module by Lemma~\ref{lem_thick_fp}.
 In particular, since $S\to R$ is a normalization, we can take $X=R$ to see that the $S_*$-module $R_*$ is finitely presented.
 In particular, the ring $R_*$ is also coherent.